thillRobot/projects/carla/using_carla.md

 There are still some warnings but it seems like the simulation has started.
 -p allows one to one mapping of ports host - container

+## CARLA Server - The server is the world simulation

+This will run the script CarlaUE4.sh in the carla container.
+This starts the server.
-$ sudo docker run -e SDL_VIDEODRIVER=x11 -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -p 2000-2002:2000-2002 -it --gpus all carlasim/carla:0.9.10 ./CarlaUE4.sh -opengl
+'sudo docker run -e SDL_VIDEODRIVER=x11 -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -p 2000-2002:2000-2002 -it --gpus all carlasim/carla:0.9.10 ./CarlaUE4.sh -opengl
+'

 This will run BASH in the carla container without starting the simulator.
-$ sudo -E docker run --name carla --privileged --rm --gpus all -it --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw -it carlasim/carla:0.9.10 bash
+'sudo -E docker run --name carla --privileged --rm --gpus all -it --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw -it carlasim/carla:0.9.10 bash'

 This will start the simulation.
-There are some warnings/errors but that can be ignored. (alternative to what we are using)
+There are some warnings/errors but that can be ignored. (alternative to what we are using) why? i remember
-$ sudo -E docker run --name carla --privileged --rm --gpus all -it --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw carlasim/carla:0.9.10 /bin/bash ./CarlaUE4.sh -vulkan -benchmark -fps=25
+'sudo -E docker run --name carla --privileged --rm --gpus all -it --net=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:rw carlasim/carla:0.9.10 /bin/bash ./CarlaUE4.sh -vulkan -benchmark -fps=25'

+## CARLA Client - The client is a car driving in the world

+Download and extracted the appropriate version from Github.
+Here we are using: carla 0.9.10 (https://github.com/carla-simulator/carla)

-also, on the client side I have had some trouble with the 'no module named carla issue' - https://github.com/carla-simulator/carla/issues/1137 this is related to properly installing the 'carla' python module from /carla/PythonAPI, i have it working, except not in a docker.. because that is not working... yet .... boo hoo, I am going to try something else .. try to run the client on the local machine - not in container for now. - this seems to work pretty good - still would like both to be in a container
+On the client side I have had some trouble with the 'no module named carla issue' - https://github.com/carla-simulator/carla/issues/1137 this is related to properly installing the 'carla' python module from /carla/PythonAPI, i have it working, except not in a docker.. because that is not working... yet .... boo hoo, I am going to try something else .. try to run the client on the local machine - not in container for now. - this seems to work pretty good - still would like both to be in a container
-I bet it is just the paths...
+I bet it is just the paths...yep

-on Ubuntu 20.04 (server machine) I downloaded and extracted carla 0.9.10 - 'pip3 install pygame' did not work so I had to use 'apt install python3-pygame' i had to set the PYTHONPATH for the carla module to work.
+In Ubuntu 20.04 (server machine) I downloaded and extracted carla 0.9.10 - 'pip3 install pygame' did not work so I had to use 'apt install python3-pygame' i had to set the PYTHONPATH for the carla module to work.
 Basically the PYTHONPATH must include the path to .egg file for the right version of carla, I think that this is the same problem I am having in the docker container 'no module named carla'

-export CARLA_ROOT=~/carla_simulator/carla_0910/
-export PYTHONPATH=$PYTHONPATH:${CARLA_ROOT}/PythonAPI/carla/dist/carla-0.9.10-py3.7-linux-x86_64.egg:${CARLA_ROOT}/PythonAPI/carla/agents:${CARLA_ROOT}/PythonAPI/carla
-python3 ${CARLA_ROOT}/PythonAPI/examples/manual_control.py
+Either way, Jared said "but generally we recommed y'all using Miniconda/Anaconda to create your own python 2 & 3 environments without any need for admin."

+Set the PYTHONPATH (CARLA_ROOT is just intermediate variable to save length)

+'export CARLA_ROOT=~/carla_simulator/carla_0910'
+'export PYTHONPATH=$PYTHONPATH:${CARLA_ROOT}/PythonAPI/carla/dist/carla-0.9.10-py3.7-linux-x86_64.egg:${CARLA_ROOT}/PythonAPI/carla/agents:${CARLA_ROOT}/PythonAPI/carla'

+Then, run the client script manual_control.py
+'python3 ${CARLA_ROOT}/PythonAPI/examples/manual_control.py'

-it works pretty good but i have just noticed that the path looks funny PYTHONPATH=/opt/ros/noetic/lib/python3/dist-packages:/home/thill/carla_simulator/carla_0910//PythonAPI/carla/dist/carla-0.9.10-py3.7-linux-x86_64.egg:/home/thill/carla_simulator/carla_0910//PythonAPI/carla/agents:/home/thill/carla_simulator/carla_0910//PythonAPI/carla
+it works pretty good but...

 sometimes this throws an error like this:
-No recommended values for 'speed' attribute
+'No recommended values for 'speed' attribute
 Traceback (most recent call last):
   File "/home/thill/carla_simulator/carla_0910//PythonAPI/examples/manual_control.py", line 1137, in <module>
     main()